 Figure 9-bc9 Content Destination Address subfield format for MAC Address

-The Title Length subfield is 8bit unsigned integer that is the length of the following Title subfield in units of octets.
-The Title subfield is human readable title of the content encoded in UTF-8.
+The Title Length subfield indicates the length of the following Title subfield in octets.
+The Title subfield is a human readable title of the content as a UTF-8 string.

-The Negotiation Method subfield is 1 octet in length and indicates the negotiation method for starting or extending the eBCS identified by the Content ID contained in the Content ID subfield.
+The Negotiation Method subfield indicates the negotiation method for starting or extending the eBCS identified by the Content ID subfield.
 The encoding of the Negotiation Method subfield is defined in Table 9-bc3 (Negotiation Method subfield).

-The Next Schedule subfield is present if the Next Schedule Present bit in the Content Information Control subfield is set to 1.
-The Next Schedule subfield is 4 octets in length and indicates the time to start broadcasting the content in elapsed seconds from 2020/1/1 0:00 UTC.
+The Next Schedule subfield is present if the Next Schedule Present subfield in the Content Information Control subfield is set to 1 and is not present otherwise.
+The Next Schedule subfield indicates the time to start broadcasting the content in elapsed seconds from 2020/1/1 0:00 UTC.

 The Termination Time subfield is present if the Termination Time Present bit in the Content Information Control subfield is set to 1.
 The Termination Time subfield is 4 octets in length and indicates the time of the content termination in elapsed seconds from 2020/1/1 0:00 UTC.